 Genome Day is an opportunity to educate the community about genomes, genes, DNA, and evolution, held each year at the Orpheum Children’s Science Museum in Champaign.
 Although primarily for children of grade-school age, all members of the community were welcomed to attend this free event.
 Exhibits and activities are designed to present energy use and production, environmental, health, and other fundamental research at the IGB in an approachable manner for all ages.
 In recent years, members of the UIUC chapter of SACNAS (Society Devoted to Advancing Hispanics, Chicanos & Native Americans in Science) have provided bilingual support for the activities.

-Our most recent Genome Day took place on November 14, 2015!
+Our most recent Genome Day took place on November 12, 2016!
 Admission to the event and museum was free, with activities running continuously in an open house format.
-Watch our video from the event here.
+Watch video from the a previous Genome Day here.

 The Art of Science: Images from the Carl R. Woese Institute for Genomic Biology